Lactation Resources for Employees

 Plan your return day

 Consider returning to work toward the end of the week.
-This allows for fewer days away from your baby during your first week back and a more gradual transition.
+This will allow for fewer days away from your baby during your first week back and a more gradual transition.

 Questions to ask yourself